Panniculectomy Surgery

 Some medications, such as aspirin, oral contraceptives and herbal supplements may affect the healing process and you may be advised to stop taking them before the procedure.

-The following is a general overview of how a panniculectomy is typically performed:
+The following provides a general overview of how a panniculectomy is typically performed according to the ASPS website:

-- Incision: The surgeon will make an incision across the lower abdomen, typically extending from hip to hip.
-The exact length and shape of the incision may vary depending on the extent of excess tissue and the specific technique employed by the surgeon.
-The incision is strategically placed to be concealed within underwear or swimwear.
+- Incision: After the anesthesia has taken effect and you completely unconscious, your plastic surgeon will make an incision across the lower abdomen, which typically extends from hip to hip.
+The exact length and shape of the incision may vary depending on the amount of excess tissue.

-- Tissue Removal: The surgeon will carefully separate the excess skin and fat from the underlying tissues.
-The amount of tissue removed depends on your individual needs and goals.
-The panniculus is excised, and liposuction may be used to remove additional fat deposits if necessary.
+- Tissue Removal: Then your surgeon will separate the excess skin and fat from the underlying tissues.
+The panniculus is surgical removed, and liposuction may be used to remove additional fat deposits.

-- Muscular Repair (If Needed): In some cases, the surgeon may repair the underlying abdominal muscles.
-This is especially relevant for individuals who have experienced muscle separation (diastasis recti) as a result of weight fluctuations or pregnancy.
-The muscles are tightened and sutured together to create a firmer abdominal contour.
+- Muscular Repair (If Needed): In some cases, your surgeon may repair the underlying abdominal muscles.
+This is typically done for individuals who have experienced muscle separation (diastasis recti) as a result of weight fluctuations or pregnancy.
+The muscles are tightened and sutured together to create a firmer abdominal shape.

-- Closure: Once the excess tissue has been removed and any necessary muscle repair has been completed, the surgeon will close the incisions.
-Deep sutures are used to provide strength to the incision site, and superficial sutures or skin adhesives are employed to close the skin.
+- Closure: Next, your surgeon will close the incisions.
+Deep sutures are used to provide strength to the incision site, and superficial sutures or skin adhesives are used to close the skin.
 The goal is to create minimal tension on the incision and ensure a clean and well-approximated closure.

-- Postoperative Care: After the procedure, you will be moved to a recovery area.
-The surgeon will provide you with recovery instructions on wound care and pain management.
+- After Surgery: After surgery, you will be taken to a recovery area where your surgery will provide you with detailed recovery instructions.
 You will likely wear compression garments to reduce swelling and support the healing process.

 Recovery time